Lincoln Towing, Bane Of Many Chicago Drivers, Loses License

 Some Chicago drivers who have had their cars towed got a little victory this week after the Illinois Commerce Commission, a state oversight agency, revoked the license of Lincoln Towing Service.

 The ICC has received thousands of complaints about the company over the years.
 ICC spokeswoman Victoria Crawford said the agency launched an investigation in 2016 based on those complaints.
-She said between July 2015 and March 2016, the ICC found evidence of more than 800 illegal property seizures.
+She said that between July 2015 and March 2016, the ICC found evidence of more than 800 illegal property seizures.

 "Lincoln Towing Service has not conducted its business with honesty and integrity and is unworthy to hold a commercial vehicle relocators' license," she said.